ajsmith/sequence-analysis/README.md

 Programs for analyzing biological sequences such as DNA, RNA, and proteins.

+This project currently implements Needleman-Wunsch and Waterman-Smith-Beyer algorithms for pairwise sequence alignment.

+Reports are generated using Sphinx Doc.

 # Prerequisites

 - Python 3
 - Linux (might work elsewhere too)

 Building PDFs also requires a full LaTeX installation.

 # Usage